Quisui/buckhill-challenge/README.md

 My package's name is: [quisui/order-basic-notification](https://github.com/Quisui/order-basic-notification) To use it on this or other projects you need to run:
 > composer require quisui/order-basic-notification
+Check package to see how's implemented in this project: [read](https://github.com/Quisui/order-basic-notification)

 # PHP insights <br>
 <img width="536" alt="image" src="https://user-images.githubusercontent.com/22399803/227785741-a04886ef-2e90-4e84-b388-2a51a252a180.png"> <br>